GF, DF, No-Added-Sweetener Smash Cake

 Monsters 1-4 never had the smash-cake experience.
 Having grown up with a severe sugar addiction myself, I couldn't shake the notion that introducing them to sugary treats just because I wanted to was like passing them a pack of cigarettes and saying, "Here buddy, go to town."

 A little intense, I know--I'm totally that mom.
 We've always done a lot of fruit, but my rule was to hold off on other sugary treats at least until they could ask for them by name.
-I figured that as long as they didn't know what they were missing, I didn't want to be the one to initiate a love of something just so I could turn around and restrict it.
+I figured that as long as they didn't know what they were missing, I shouldn't introduce them something yummy just to turn around and restrict it.

-Since all my monsters had been summer babies, our first-birthday tradition was a watermelon cake--actual watermelon, sliced to look like a cake, sometimes layered with other sliced fruit, always decked out with candles--and so far, it had been a hit.
+Since all my monsters had been summer babies, our tradition for baby's first birthday was always a watermelon cake--actual watermelon, sliced to look like a cake, sometimes layered with other sliced fruit, always decked out with candles--and so far, it had been a hit.

 But Monster 5, our glorious outlier, was born solidly in the fall, when watermelons are hit-or-miss at best.